borninflames/Ionic2Demo/README.md

 # Ionic2Demo

-Just a simple learnin repo to understand Ionic framework 2 with AngularJS 2 with Typescript.
+Just a simple learning repo to understand Ionic framework 2 with AngularJS 2 with Typescript.